UK says it can draw investment and defend values after Huawei row

-LONDON (REUTERS) - Britain can both remain a popular destination for foreign investment and stand up for its values, its business minister said on Tuesday (July 7) after China warned that a dispute over tech firm Huawei could lead to many "consequences".
+LONDON • Britain can remain a popular destination for foreign investment and stand up for its values at the same time, its business minister said yesterday after China warned that a dispute over tech firm Huawei could lead to many "consequences".

-"I don't think there's any inconsistency in welcoming inward investment and at the same time standing up for the UK's values and interests and our security," business minister Alok Sharma said.
+"I don't think there's any inconsistency in welcoming inward investment and at the same time standing up for the UK's values and interests and our security," Mr Alok Sharma said.

 Tensions have mounted between Britain and China after London joined Washington in criticising Beijing's new national security law for the former British colony of Hong Kong and signalled it could reverse a decision to use Huawei kit in its 5G network.